CSCfi/rems/docs/installing-upgrading.md

 Some pointers for common tasks:

-- API keys for HTTP API access can be added with the command `java -Drems.config=path/to/your/rems/config rems.jar add-api-key <key> <optional-list-of-roles>`
+- API keys for HTTP API access can be added with the command

+        java -Drems.config=path/to/your/rems/config rems.jar add-api-key <key> <optional-list-of-roles>`

+  If no roles are specified, all roles are allowed.
-- Users get added automatically when logging in, or you can use the `/api/users/create` HTTP API
+- Users don't usually need to be added manually as they are automatically created when logging in.
+  If you need to add users programmatically, you can use the HTTP API `/api/users/create` as documented in OpenAPI aka Swagger.
-- Roles (e.g. `owner`, which grants access to the administration ui) can be granted with a command like `java -Drems.config=path/to/your/rems/config rems.jar grant-role <role> <userid>`
+- Roles can be granted with a command like

+        java -Drems.config=path/to/your/rems/config rems.jar grant-role <role> <userid>

+  Typically you need to grant at least the `owner` role manually to someone to do administrative tasks through the UI.
+- More info about roles can be found in [glossary.md](glossary.md)

 # Upgrading REMS